 Even if there’s no criminal intent, businesses must ensure their data remains protected and follows the rules for the regions it’s stored in.
 Just as a business traveler faces new rules and regulations when they go aboard, the same is increasingly true for corporate data.

-Why is data sovereignty important?
+Why is cloud data sovereignty important?

-As different political blocks create various data rules for business and personal information, it creates a landscape of complexity for organizations.
+As different political blocs create various data rules for business and personal information, it creates a landscape of complexity for organizations.
 Take the EU’s GDPR, countries like Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) and even individual states or regions like California’s Consumer Privacy Act (CCPA).

 If your company uses Google’s or Amazon’s cloud, there’s a chance that some data might end up stored on a server in one of those regions as a backup or operational resource.
 This is also the case if a business department adopts a new cloud service with servers that happen to be in Russia or an eastern European state, where different rules may apply and security requirements may not be equivalent to those in your home country.
 If a service claims they own the data stored on their server, your business could find itself in murky legal waters.